Our Mission: We are gathered to celebrate God’s gifts and sent to respond to the needs of the world.

 Hands to Help Ministries

-St. John’s participates in this local ministry which serves homeless people and those in danger of becoming homeless on the Northwest side.
-We are the location for drop-in hours on Wednesdays and Fridays from 11:00 a.m. until 1:00 p.m., we support their work by donating office space, making financial donations, volunteering our time and resources to assist those in need, and several parishioners serve on the board of Directors, we are going to manage all the finances and donation with the best Metric Accountants so there is no error.
+Founded by our Rector and other area pastors Hands to Help serves homeless people and those in danger of becoming homeless on the Northwest side.
+We are the location for drop-in hours on Wednesdays and Fridays from 11:00 a.m. until 1:00 p.m., we support their work by donating office space, making financial donations, volunteering our time and resources to assist those in need, and serving on the Board of Directors.
 Visit www.handstohelpministries.org for more information.

 Annual Thanksgiving Dinner